JuliaLang/PkgDev.jl/README.md

 ### `generate(pkgdir, license)`

-Generate a new package named `pkg` with one of the bundled license: `"MIT"`, `"BSD"`, `CC0`, `"ISC"`, `"ASL"`, `"MPL"`, `"GPL-2.0+"`, `"GPL-3.0+"`, `"LGPL-2.1+"`, `"LGPL-3.0+"`.
+Generate a new package named `dirname(pkgdir)` at `pkgdir`  with one of the bundled license: `"MIT"`, `"BSD"`, `CC0`, `"ISC"`, `"ASL"`, `"MPL"`, `"GPL-2.0+"`, `"GPL-3.0+"`, `"LGPL-2.1+"`, `"LGPL-3.0+"`.
-If you want to make a package with a different license, you can edit it afterwards.
-Generate creates a git repository at `pkgdir` for the package and inside it `LICENSE.md`, `README.md`, `Project.toml`, the julia entrypoint `$pkg/src/$pkg.jl`, and Travis and AppVeyor CI configuration files `.travis.yml` and `appveyor.yml`.
+If you want to make a package with a different license, you can edit it afterwards. `generate` creates a git repository at `pkgdir` for the package and inside it `LICENSE.md`, `README.md`, `Project.toml`, the julia entrypoint `$pkg/src/$pkg.jl`, and Travis and AppVeyor CI configuration files `.travis.yml` and `appveyor.yml`.

-> *Warning*: If you release code for Package X under the GPL, you may discourage collaboration from members of the Julia community who work on non-GPL packages.
+> *Warning*: If you release code for under the GPL, you may discourage collaboration from members of the Julia community who work on non-GPL packages.
 For example, if a user works on Package Y, which is licensed under the MIT license that is used in many community projects, other developers might not feel safe to read the code you contribute to Package Y because any indication that their work is derivative could lead to litigation.
 In effect, you create a situation in which your source code is percieved as being closed to anyone who is working on a non-GPL project.

 Keyword parameters: